Introduction

 4. Select See all site data and permission.

-6. To filter for a domain (such as certain.com), type any part of its name in the box in the top right corner.
+6. To list a domain (such as certain.com), type any part of its name in the box in the top right corner.

 7. To list a site’s cookies, click the label saying how many it has, such as “4 cookies”.